It's 2050 And This Is How We Stopped Climate Change

 Today, it powers this house; tomorrow, it could drive the world.

-Last year, Kiliccotte quit her job at Stanford University and launched a startup company, eIQ Mobility, helping companies replace their fleets of vehicles, such as delivery vans, with electric-powered versions.
+Last year, Kiliccote quit her job at Stanford University and launched a startup company, eIQ Mobility, helping companies replace their fleets of vehicles, such as delivery vans, with electric-powered versions.

 "In order to have impact, timely impact, I figured that I need to leave research and focus on impactful things that I want to do.
 And fast," she says.